 top of page

-Raji* has been sitting rooted to the couch on her balcony for a while now, with a distant look in her eyes.
-This has become a regular scene in the house recently, quite in contrast to her usual self.
-She hasn't been feeling great lately.
-Her energy levels are low; she often experiences muscle pain and allergies and has no enthusiasm to perform even her daily chores.
-Nothing else has changed at home for her to feel stressed.
-Her family (and even she) thinks it is due to poor sleep.
-Despite her efforts to stick to a consistent sleep routine, a good night's sleep seems elusive.
+Raji has been sitting rooted to the couch on her balcony for a while now, with a distant look in her eyes.
+This has become a regular scene recently, quite in contrast to her usual self.
+Her energy levels are low; she often experiences muscle pain and allergies and has no enthusiasm even for daily chores.
+Nothing else has changed.
+Her family (and even she) thinks it is due to poor sleep — but despite sticking to a consistent sleep routine, a good night's rest remains elusive.

 What can help her?

-Simple blood work led to her diagnosis of vitamin D deficiency.
+Simple blood work led to her diagnosis: vitamin D deficiency.

-Until about 15 years ago, not much was known about this vitamin and its deficiency was thought to only manifest as rickets in children and osteomalacia in adults.
-But today, we know that this vitamin dons multiple hats and has even been elevated to the status of a hormone.
-Lower vitamin D levels are associated with depression, mood swings, brain fog, stress urinary incontinence, pelvic organ prolapse, sleep disturbances and sexual dysfunction; in other words, lower vitamin D can worsen menopause symptoms.
+Until about 15 years ago, this vitamin was thought to only cause rickets in children and osteomalacia in adults.
+Today, we know it dons multiple hats — elevated to the status of a hormone.
+Lower vitamin D levels are associated with depression, mood swings, brain fog, stress urinary incontinence, pelvic organ prolapse, sleep disturbances, and sexual dysfunction.
+In short, low vitamin D can worsen the full spectrum of menopause symptoms.

-• Other Proposed Benefits: While research on these areas is limited, vitamin D is believed to aid cardiometabolic health (fat loss, psoriasis, insulin resistance and blood pressure regulation) through menopause.
+Other Proposed Benefits — While research is still emerging, vitamin D is believed to aid cardiometabolic health — including insulin resistance, blood pressure regulation, and cholesterol — through menopause.

 How Much Vitamin D Do You Need?

-However, most experts agree that supplementing with 1000 IU per day is safe.
+Most experts agree that supplementing with 1000 IU per day is safe.
+The EMAS statement recommends 800–2000 IU/day at maintenance after initial repletion, always co-administered with adequate calcium.

 How Do You Get Enough?

-That’s easy.
-Your body can make it!
-All you need is 15-20 min of daily direct sun on your bare skin.
-The time of day matters and differs based on where you live.
-Alternatively, you can even get it from supplements or certain food sources like fatty fish, red meat, egg yolks, liver, UV-treated mushrooms and fortified foods.
+Your body can make it — all you need is 15–20 minutes of daily direct sun on bare skin, though the optimal time differs by location.
+Alternatively: supplements, or food sources such as fatty fish, red meat, egg yolks, liver, UV-treated mushrooms, and fortified foods.

-How Can I Know If I Have Enough Vitamin D?
+How Can I Know If I Have Enough?

-A simple blood test can help you measure your serum 25(OH)D levels, i.e. the levels of vitamin D in your blood.
-Vitamin D deficiency is typically defined as having blood levels below 20 ng/mL, while levels from 21–29 ng/mL are considered insufficient.
+A simple blood test measures serum 25(OH)D levels.
+Deficiency is defined as below 20 ng/mL; levels from 21–29 ng/mL are considered insufficient.

 Summing It All Up

-Vitamin D deficiency is now considered a worldwide pandemic.
-Most experts agree that supplementation is essential if you do not get adequate sun exposure since getting the daily requirement through food alone is difficult.
-Vitamin D could be the reason behind those nagging health complaints such as fatigue, aches and pains, mood swings and even frequent illnesses.
-Prioritize this sunshine vitamin and take a step towards better overall well-being right away!
+Vitamin D deficiency is now considered a worldwide pandemic — and 70% of postmenopausal women globally are affected.
+Meeting the daily requirement through food alone is difficult, and supplementation is essential without adequate sun exposure.
+Vitamin D could be behind those nagging complaints — fatigue, aches, mood swings, frequent illness.
+Prioritise this sunshine vitamin and take a step towards better overall well-being.

 Join our women's health community on WhatsApp or FB